openbermuda/karmapi/docs/nodice/exandcon.rst

 Now the progess of that light is modulated by the intervening matter, the vast majority of which lies at the centre of, or close to, a galaxy.

-So what of the increasing red shift as we get deeper into the galaxy, does that not mean that those galaxies are receding faster?
+So what of the increasing red shift as we get deeper into the universe, does that not mean that those galaxies are receding faster?

 Is not that just how space time works, when you saturate it with giant rotating masses?

-Remember the galaxy is saturated, in fact appears to be in an almost perfect equilibrium, like clouds of water vapour in our atmosphere.
+Remember the universe is saturated, in fact appears to be in an almost perfect equilibrium, like clouds of water vapour in our atmosphere.

 Surely it is just the case, the further light travels the more it is red shifted by the intervening matter?
-An inertial drag that matter has on space time.
+An inertial drag that matter has on space time?

 Now how does this all square with gamma ray bursts?

-The distortion of space time that giant masses create is move complex than described above, it contains both expansive and contractive fields.
+The distortion of space time that giant masses create is more complex than described above, it contains both expansive and contractive fields.